 The difference between bronze and brass isn’t always clear.
 Like brass, bronze wire consists of an alloy blend of copper and another material like tin, aluminum or even silicone.
 Also like brass, it’s difficult to predict how a bronze wire will behave.
 And without knowing the exact alloy contents of your bronze wire, it’s also possible to contaminate your tools and pickle with iron.
 This can cause discoloring on your silver wire if you use the same tools and pickle pot for both metals.
 This is because some aluminum alloys contain small traces of iron.

-Because brass and bronze wires are so hard to nail down in terms of their exact alloy blends, I steer clear of these two metals.
+Because brass and bronze wires are so hard to nail down in terms of their exact alloy blends, I tend to steer clear of these two metals.
 You’re welcome to try them, though, if you like the look of yellow metals.
 Bronze wire has an appealing antiqued gold look to it that I actually like.
-It will be a harder wire to work with, though, and it’s unlikely to ball up nicely with a micro torch.
-It will probably build up a heavy fire scale, and (if it contains silicone), it may also smoke when heated.
-I don’t recommend this wire for any of my tutorials that require the use of a torch.
+It is a harder wire to work with, though, and I don’t recommend heating it with a torch.
+As with brass, I don’t recommend this wire for any tutorials that require the use of a torch, such as my popular Twig Pendant.
 It should work fine, though, for something like my Chalice Earrings or my Lyonesse Pendant tutorials.

 This is my favorite metal.
 I rarely work with anything but copper.
 It’s not always the easiest metal to work with, though.
 Torch balled ends pit, and the wire will spit at you while you’re creating those balls.
-That’s a little unnerving when you’re new to using a torch.
-It also builds up an unpleasant fire scale, which has to be removed through an equally unpleasant pickling process.
+That’s a little unnerving when you use a torch for the first time.
+Copper also builds up an unpleasant fire scale, which has to be removed through an equally unpleasant pickling process.
 I don’t love these inescapable qualities of copper.
-Still, I’m drawn to this metal.
-Like a moth to a flame.
+Still, I’m drawn to this metal like a moth to a flame.

 I like the way it feels on my skin.
 I love the color of bright new copper, and I like to watch it mellow to a warm brown tone as it oxidizes over time.
 It’s more interesting than silver or gold, in my opinion.
 I’m also more comfortable working with copper than I am with any other metal.
 Perhaps that’s due to the fact that I have a lot more experience with copper than with any other metal.
 Or maybe it’s just my metal.
 Maybe it has something to do with conductance or frequency resonance.
 I don’t know, but it’s always my first choice — to create with and to wear.